joshuadjteam/DarWinAI/README.md

 4. Press any key to ask another question.
 5. To end the conversation, click "Cancel" in the input box, or simply close the command prompt window.

----

-**Remember to:**

-* Save this text as `README.md` (exactly that filename, no extension) in the root of your GitHub repository.
-* Consider renaming your GitHub repository to something like `darwinai-chat-batch` to match the branding, although it's not strictly necessary for functionality.